ZeyadMoustafaKamal/ZeyadMoustafaKamal/README.md

 - 👋 Hi, I’m @ZeyadMoustafaKamal
-- 👀 I’m interested in FrontEnd development
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning CSS an JavaScript
+- 🌱 I’m currently learning django
 - 💞️ I’m looking to collaborate on making a big project in the future for helping startups ^_^.
 - 📫 How to reach me zeyad20062018@gmail.com